Yom Kippur: Minor League ballpark transformed into open-air synagogue

 "It's one of the most meaningful things we've ever been a part of," Kalafer said.
 "Because after all of this separation, after all of this distance, after all these virtual things - good as a lot of them are, as well intent as a lot of them are - nothing is better than having people get together.
 To do it in a safe, socially distanced but still very meaningful and personal way."

-"I think of our ability here at Temple Har Shalom to be able to hit the ball out of the park even though it was a curve ball, it's a reminder to all of us that no matter what comes our way, we can make the best of it," one congregant said.
+"I think of our ability here at Temple Har Shalom to be able to hit the ball out of the park even though it was a curve ball, it's a reminder to all of us that no matter what comes our way, we can make the best of it," Musnitsky.

 ----------